-Most people use them for product video reviews, interviews, tutorial videos, vlogging, or broadcasting, and they’re also known as lav microphones for short.
-You need to attach Lavalier microphones to the speaker’s clothes near the lips.
+Most people use lavalier microphones for product video reviews, interviews, tutorial videos, vlogging, or broadcasting.
+These microphones clip to the speakers’ clothes.

 A lav mic is preferable for controlled conditions with little to no ambient noise.
 They’re also unobtrusive and go unnoticed most of the time.
 A lavalier mic may be connected or wireless; however, the latter is usually more costly.
 Wireless microphone systems are ideal for sophisticated projects such as feature films and short films.

-This is the microphone most people think of when they hear the term microphone.
+We’re talking about the traditional microphones here.
 Handheld mics are popular with journalists and reporters since they are durable and don’t need to charge them.
 There aren’t many individuals who use these devices for anything other than interviewing; therefore, their frequency ranges aren’t quite as vast as they might be.
 However, you will need additional equipment to utilize handheld mics with DSLR cameras.